emberjs/rfcs/text/0763-asset-importing-spec.md

 ## Summary

-This RFC defines standard semantics for what it means to depend on files that are not Javascript or CSS, like images, fonts, and other media.
+This RFC defines standard semantics for what it means to depend on files that are not JavaScript or CSS, like images, fonts, and other media.
 It proposes that when your code needs to refer to an asset, you should import it, which will give you back a valid URL:

 ```js
 import myImage from './hello.png';